-Dr. Wayne A. Schroeder is a nonresident senior fellow, Transatlantic Security Initiative, Scowcroft Center for Strategy and Security at the Atlantic Council.
+Dr. Wayne A. Schroeder is a nonresident senior fellow with the Transatlantic Security Initiative in the Scowcroft Center for Strategy and Security at the Atlantic Council.
 From 2019-20 he served as project director for the Atlantic Council’s military mobility task force report, Moving Out: A Comprehensive Assessment of European Military Mobility in Europe (April 2020).
 His most recent publication is NATO at Seventy: Filling NATO’s Critical Defense-Capability Gaps, published by the Atlantic Council in April 2019.

-He currently serves as an adjunct professor at the Institute of World Politics, where he teaches Defense Strategy, Planning and Budgeting, U.S. Bilateral Security Agreements, and International Organizations and Multilateral Diplomacy.
+Dr. Schroeder currently serves as an adjunct professor for the Fleet Seminar Program at the Naval War College.
+He is also an adjunct professor at the Institute of World Politics, where he teaches Defense Strategy, Planning and Budgeting, U.S. Bilateral Security Agreements, and International Organizations and Multilateral Diplomacy.
 He also teaches International Relations, Comparative Politics, and American Government at Marymount University.
 He has had a 41-year career in Washington, DC with service in government, industry, public policy, the military, and higher education.

 Dr. Schroeder served as deputy under secretary of defense (resource planning/management) in the office of the under secretary of defense (comptroller) from 2001-2004, where he received the office of the secretary of defense Medal for Exceptional Public Service.
 He was also a professional staff member for the US Senate Defense Appropriations Subcommittee (1981-86) under its chairman, the late Sen. Ted Stevens (R-AK), with responsibilities for oversight of DoD research and development programs.
 Earlier in his career he served as a senior research analyst with Logicon RDA, and was on the Corporate Engineering and Washington Operations staff of Lockheed Martin.
 He served for more than ten years as a strategic intelligence officer in the US Army Reserve, achieving the rank of Captain.